Aman035/GraphQL-Learnings/NOTES.md

 #### **Using ApolloClient with React**

 - Apollo Client caching - Automatic caching is done for queries but not for mutations.
-To cache mutations, use `update` function in the mutation options. ( Refer to `job-board-client` project for an example )
+To cache mutations, use `update` function in the mutation options. ( Refer to `job-board-client` or `chat` project for an example )
+- For mutations, one can write or update the cache manually using `writeQuery` or `updateQuery` functions.
 - It also provides react hooks for queries and mutations. ( Refer to `job-board-client` project where `useQuery` and `useMutation` hooks are used in our custom react hooks)

 #### **GraphQL Fragments**